valkey-io/valkey-ldap/README.md

 The `valkey-ldap` module is a Rust based Valkey module that adds the support for handling user authentication against LDAP based identity providers.

-The module works by registering and authentication handler that intercepts the valkey `AUTH` command, which validates the the username and password, specified in the `AUTH` command, using an LDAP server.
+The module works by registering and authentication handler that intercepts the valkey `AUTH` command, which validates the username and password, specified in the `AUTH` command, using an LDAP server.
 Therefore the user must already exist in Valkey before LDAP can be used for authentication.

 ## LDAP Authentication Modes